 Sometimes the parties struggle to reach agreement.
 When this happens, other collaborative professionals can be brought in to help reach settlement.
 Perhaps property needs to be appraised, or the parties need help with financial issues, or maybe they are struggling to agree upon a parenting schedule.
 In such instances, experts or counselors can be hired to assist both parties a neutral third party, or a mediator can be hired to further negotiations.
 Collaborative lawyers have many tools in their arsenal to help you reach agreement.
 In the unlikely circumstance that an agreement is not possible, both attorneys must withdraw from all future involvement in the case, and the parties are free to find new counsel to proceed to court.

-The lawyers of Hoffman Walker & Smith are committed to providing you with the best representation for all of your family’s legal needs by presenting you with as many options as possible.
-While all of the attorneys at Hoffman Walker & Smith are able to represent you in any family law matter, only Greta Hoffman Walker and Zach Smith are certified as collaborative law attorneys, having taken extensive training and continued updates on the practice of collaborative law since 2004.
+The lawyers of Hoffman Walker & Knauf are committed to providing you with the best representation for all of your family’s legal needs by presenting you with as many options as possible.
+While all of the attorneys at Hoffman Walker & Knauf are able to represent you in any family law matter, only Greta Hoffman Walker and Zach Smith are certified as collaborative law attorneys, having taken extensive training and continued updates on the practice of collaborative law since 2004.

 Zach Smith and Greta Walker serve the counties of Boone, Kenton, Campbell, Grant, and Gallatin.
 Call today to schedule a consultation at our Northern Kentucky office.